jpsim/talks/wrapping_objc_swift/wrapping_objc_swift.md

 ---

+# Step 2: Setup Swift framework target

+^Notes

+---

+# Make Sure Your Framework Compiles ...

+* when building standalone
+* when building a target which links against it

+^Notes
+therefore the test target, in our case: integration tests

+---

 # Exposing Just the Right Interfaces

 ## Exposing private interfaces just for Swift binding

-> Unfortunately bridging headers don't work for framework targets
+> Unfortunately there is no private bridging headers for framework targets

 ---